JAlexander94/Password-Generator/README.md

 ## Tests

-Test the site by clickng the generate button
+Test the site by clicking the generate button